-Following the welcome remarks by Ms. Timea Junghaus, executive director of ERIAC, by Ms. Katrin Frühinsfeld, Head of Culture and Education Section German Embassy Skopje and by Mr. Kurto Dudus, mayor of Suto Orizari, the event proceeded with a panel discussion.
-The panel discussion brought together Ms. Sevdija Abdulova, editor of “Bijandipe” at the national broadcaster MTV, Mr. Srdjan Amet, Roma activist, Mr. Aksel Ahmedovski, Minister without Portfolio responsible for the implementation of the Roma Strategy and Mr. Elvis Memeti, policy adviser at the Ministry for Labor and Social Policy, to reflected on the challenges and future of Roma arts and culture in Macedonia.
+Following the welcome remarks by Ms. Timea Junghaus, executive director of ERIAC, Ms. Katrin Frühinsfeld, the Head of Culture and Education Section German Embassy Skopje, and by Mr. Kurto Dudus, the mayor of Suto Orizari, the event proceeded with a panel discussion.
+The panel discussion brought together Ms. Sevdija Abdulova, editor of “Bijandipe” at the national broadcaster MTV, Mr. Srdjan Amet, a Roma activist, Mr. Aksel Ahmedovski, the Minister without Portfolio responsible for the implementation of the Roma Strategy, and Mr. Elvis Memeti, a policy adviser at the Ministry for Labor and Social Policy, to reflected on the challenges and future of Roma arts and culture in Macedonia.

 The second part of the event featured two outstanding Roma artists from Shutka.
-Durmis Kjazim’s introduced his original art compilation and Bajsa Arifovska, musical author of ethnic music and an assistant of orchestra „Tanec” performed old original Roma music.
+Durmis Kjazim introduced his original art compilation and Bajsa Arifovska, a musical author of ethnic music and an assistant of the orchestra “Tanec,” performed old original Roma music.

 The event concluded with the local Roma Theater unique live performance: “Roma Refreshment”.
 The play’s plot of is based on the history of the Roma genocide in the WWII.